Home > Travel information > Travel for animals > PetSafe frequently asked questions

 - Warehouse facilities and aircraft are climate-controlled for the safety of your pet.
 To ensure comfort in any weather conditions, pets will be the last cargo loaded and the first cargo unloaded from the plane.

 - Pets receive personal handling in climate-controlled vehicles for connections in United's hubs if the animal will be exposed to temperatures greater than 85°F (29.5°C) for more than 45 minutes.

 - How much does it cost to ship my pet?

-The cost to ship your pet depends on the combined weight of your pet plus the weight of your kennel.
+The cost to ship your pet depends on the combined weight of your pet and its kennel.
 For more information, go to the PetSafe Rates section of our website.
-Please note that the posted rates do not include additional fuel and freight processing fees.
-Certain international routes may also include additional travel fees.
+Please note that the posted rates do not include additional fuel and freight processing service charges.
+Certain international routes may also include additional travel service charges.

 - How do I book PetSafe travel for my pet?

 Please use our online booking form or call a PetSafe agent at 1-800-575-3335 or 1-832-235-1541.

 - How far in advance should I book travel for my pet?